https://youtu.be/h_oAwyNFV8g

-The NAR Contest Board is pleased to announce the NRC events for the 2021-2022 Contest Year:
+The Contest Board announces the following NRC events for the 2024-2025 Contest Year and NARAM-66:

 http://www.nar.org/contest-flying/competition-guide/nar-rocketry-competition/